Patricia Cutts

 Patricia Cutts (20 July 1926 – 6 September 1974) was an English film and television actress.
 She was the first person to portray the character of Blanche Hunt in ITV soap opera Coronation Street, appearing in two episodes.

-Biography
+Early years

-Cutts was born in London, the daughter of the writer-director Graham Cutts.
+Cutts was born in London, the daughter of the writer-director Graham Cutts and actress Robin Coles.
+She attended St. Margaret's School in Hampstead, England, but left at age 14 to work in a chemist's shop.
+She later studied at the Royal Academy of Dramatic Arts.

+Career

+Cutts's initial opportunity in show business came when she replaced a performer in the London revue See You Later four days prior to its opening.
+She said, "I sang and danced and I was just dreadful."
+She appeared on two British Broadcasting Corporation quiz programs, Down You Go and Make the Connection before she arrived in the United States on a visitor's pass in November 1954.

 Her first roles were supporting parts in British films.
 These ranged from small roles to more substantial ones (such as playing the love interest in Those People Next Door in 1953).
 She moved to the US in 1958, where she appeared in American movies and television shows.
 From 1958, she appeared in Alfred Hitchcock Presents and Perry Mason, where she played defendant Sylvia Oxman in the 1959 episode, "The Case of the Dangerous Dowager" and Ann Eldridge in the 1966 episode, "The Case of the Bogus Buccaneers".
 She continued to work consistently in film and television on both sides of the Atlantic throughout the 1950s, including a small appearance in North by Northwest.